Tahiya31/MultiSOCIAL_toolbox/README.md

 **Embed Pose Features** If you are interested in embedding body key-points extracted from Mediapipe on each frames, this step uses [MediaPipe](https://github.com/google-ai-edge/mediapipe/blob/master/docs/solutions/pose.md) to achieve this.
   * Use the ``Browse`` button to locate your input video file.
   * Then press **Embed Pose Features** button.
 A window will pop up where you will see each frame being processed and body key-points being embedded.
+[We are no longer supporting the real-time embedding as it makes other simultaneous processes slower]
-  * Once all the frames are processed, an output video will appear in the same folder where your input video is located.
+  * Once all the frames are processed, an output video will appear in the **embedded_pose** folder where your input video is located.
+  * $${\color{red}Embed pose features only supports a single person video at this moment.}$$

 ## Audio file
 **Extract Audio Features** If you are interested in extracting speech features from human speech during interaction, this step uses [OpenSMILE](https://audeering.github.io/opensmile-python/) to achieve this.
 This step currently uses predetermined feature sets (ComParE 2016) from OpenSMILE.
 For more details on OpenSMILE, please check their official [documentation page](https://audeering.github.io/opensmile-python/).
   * Use the ``Browse`` button to locate your input audio file.
+You can select the audio located in **converted_audio** folder as well.
   * Then press **Extract Audio Features** button.
-  * Once the audio features are extracted, a dialogue box will appeare asking to provide a location and name to save the output .csv file.
+  * Once the audio features are extracted, a dialogue box will let you know the output file is ready.

+  You should see two folders within your input folder (containing audio) now.
+  * audio_features: This will contain all the csv files containing audio features from the **Extract Audio Features** option.
+  * transcripts: This will contain all the .txt files containing transcriptions of the audio from the **Extract Transcripts** option

-  *  **CSV format** Each row represents a sample, each column represents features.
+  *  **CSV format for Audio feature** Each row represents a sample, each column represents features.
 For ComParE 2016, you should see 65 feature columns.

 **Extract Transcripts** If you are interested in extracting transcript of the conversation, this step uses [whisper](https://github.com/openai/whisper) and [distil-whisper](https://github.com/huggingface/distil-whisper) for automatically recognize speech and transcribe.
 For more details on whisper, please check their offcial documentation page [here](https://github.com/openai/whisper).
   * Use the ``Browse`` button to locate your input audio file.
   * Then press **Extract Transcripts** button.
-  * Once the transcript is extracted, a dialogue box will appeare asking to provide a location and name to save the output .txt file.
+  * Once the transcript is extracted, a dialogue box will let you know the output file is ready.
+  * You can find them in **transcripts** folder created before.

 # Troubleshooting